 Stepping stone habitats and linear corridors are designed to create links between the creek corridors and key natural areas both within and outside the municipality.
+These links are critical for the safe passage of fauna and sharing of genetic material between populations.

 The Upfield Linear Corridor creates an important north-south link between Royal Park and Fawkner Cemetery and Memorial Park which contains high natural values (see 2.4 below).
 Work undertaken by the Upfield Urban Forest group over recent years has greatly increased both the habitat and amenity value of this link.
 Level crossing removal works have impacted on this corridor, particularly through the loss of large trees, and it will considerable take time to restore these values.
 Council's Urban Forest Strategy identifies priority streetscapes as habitat corridors throughout the municipality.
 The majority of these streets run eastwest, creating linkages between the creek corridors.
 Some of these links are more developed than others, mostly because of community involvement and groups such as Brunswick Communities for Nature.
 Union, Edward, Talbot and King Streets in East Brunswick have very diverse nature strip plantings developed and maintained by residents supporting both local fauna and creating important community and nature engagement experiences within an urban setting.